rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 c-m-p66cdvlj downstream1
 ```

-The `metadata.name` and `metadata.generateName` fields are ignored and the name of the new Kubeconfig is automatically generated using the prefix `kubeconfig-`.
+The `metadata.name` and `metadata.generateName` fields are ignored, and the name of the new Kubeconfig is automatically generated using the prefix `kubeconfig-`.

-The `spec.currentContext` field can be used to set the cluster name that will be set as the current context in the kubeconfig.
-If the `spec.currentContext` field is not set, then the first cluster in the `spec.clusters` list will be used as the current context.
+You can use the `spec.currentContext` field to set the cluster name, and it is used to set the current context in the kubeconfig.
+If you do not set the `spec.currentContext` field, then the first cluster in the `spec.clusters` list will be used as the current context.
 For ACE-enabled clusters that don't have an FQDN set, the first control plane node will be used as the current context.

 For ACE-enabled clusters, if the FQDN is set, then that will be used as a cluster entry in the kubeconfig; otherwise, entries for all control plane nodes will be created.